johng42/PML/project2.md

 print(sum(modRF$results$Accuracy^2)) #very near 3
 ```

 99% accuracy.
 This is very good, but I am a little worried that the model is overfitted due to using the entire data source as the training set.
+Use the test set as a cross validation exercise as well.
+With 99% accuracy, and only 20 samples in the test set, a reasonable error to expect would be either 0 or 5% - in other words, accuracy for the test cases should be 95%.
+This is still subject to overfitting, though.

 ```{r}
 pred<-predict(modRF, cleanedTestData)